pusher/pusher-websocket-android/README.md

 This README will only cover library-specific features.
 In order to get the core documentation, please visit the README of [pusher-websocket-java](https://github.com/pusher/pusher-websocket-java).

+**Please note that this library is still in beta and may not be ready in a production environment.
+As this library is still pre-1.0, expect breaking changes.
+Feel free to raise an issue about any bugs you find.**

 ## Installation

 You can install the library via Gradle: